mapbox/batfish/docs/configuration.md

 **Only use this option if you know what you're doing!**
 You need to be careful not to change configuration that Batfish relies on.

+### pageSpecificCss

+Type: 'boolean`.
+Default:`true\`.

+Set to `false` to disable Batfish's minimal loader for compiling `.css` with PostCSS and transforming them into React components that you can render as needed.
+Read more in ["Page-specific CSS"].

+Turning this off will allow you to use different Webpack loaders for `.css` files — whatever suits your preferences.

 ### port

 Type: `number`.